-Feedback is important to us.
+Your feedback is important.
 Please complete a brief evaluation so Blue Cross NC may:

 - Identify who has completed the training.
 Be sure to include your name and NPI number in the evaluation.
 Your completion of the training will be noted in our Provider Directory. - Learn more about your experience with the training. - Identify ways to improve our offering.